F-I-D-O/Manuals/manuals/Programming/Python/Python Workflow.md

 However, if a package uses a C/C++ backend and does not contain the compiled wheel on PyPy, this approach will fail on Windows.
 Instead, you have to download the wheel from [the Chris Gohlke page](https://www.lfd.uci.edu/~gohlke/pythonlibs/) and install it: `pip install <path to wheel>`.
 Also, you have to install the dependencies mentioned on that page.

+## Uninstalling packages
+To uninstall a package, use `pip uninstall <package name>`.

+There is no way how to uninstall more packages using some wildcard.
+To uninstall more packages efficiently (not one by one):
+1.  create a file with the list of all installed packages: `pip freeze > packages.txt`
+2.  edit the file and remove all packages you want to keep
+3.  uninstall all packages from the file: `pip uninstall -r packages.txt -y`

 ## Troubleshooting
 If the installation fails, check the following:
 1.  if you installed the package by name, check for the wheel on the Chris Golthke page.